A Complete Guide to WPForms in WordPress

 Using the Embed Option

-You can directly embed the form from the WPForms dashboard.
-This allows you to either add the form to an existing page or create a new page and insert the form automatically.
+WPForms also provides a direct embed option from the forms dashboard.
+This allows you to add the form to an existing page or create a new page and insert the form automatically without leaving the WPForms interface.

 Embed Form Directly on Page